Emurgo/yoroi/packages/links/README.md

 adb shell am start -W -a android.intent.action.VIEW -d "yoroi://yoroi-wallet.com/w1/transfer/request/ada?amount=1&address=%24$stackchain"
 ```

-## Schemas
+## Types/Schema

 Yoroi validates deeplinks and univeral links in a stricted way, missing params is fine, will warn users, adding extra params will make Yoroi to ignore your request completely.

-### `PartnerInfoSchema`
+### `PartnerInfoParams`

-This schema is designed for adding information about how Yoroi should behave, even though all are flagged as optional, it will change how Yoroi respondes to it, and for some funnels it might block the user, or trigger some red alerts about dangerous actions.
+This schema is designed for adding information about how Yoroi should behave, even though all are flagged as optional, it will change how Yoroi reacts to it, and for some funnels it might block the user, or trigger some red alerts about dangerous actions. **`PartnerInfoParams` is part of all links**.
 It includes the following fields:

 - `isSandbox`: A boolean indicating the environment, when `true` deeplinks only work on non-production builds.
 - `isTestnet`: A boolean that restrics whether it should list only `mainnet` wallets or testnets wallets.